-Click here for Dylan’s previous “State Of Hemp In The Nation” blog from December 2018.
+Click here for Dylan's previous "State Of Hemp In The Nation" blog that discusses the 2018 Farm Bill.

 The passage of the 2018 Farm Bill was certainly exciting.
 And, as aforementioned, the future for hemp is bright.